Global Health Jobs Analysis

 Objective

-To characterize and gain insight into the global health job market by collecting and analyzing data on global health vacancy postings over a 6-month period.
+To characterize and gain insight into the global health job market by collecting and analyzing data on global health vacancy postings over a six-month period.

 Summary

-This project, a joint effort between the Communications Committee and the Global Health Connections Working Group of the International Health Section, collected data on publicly posted job vacancies with the aim of giving the Section’s students and aspiring global health professionals insight into the current global health job market.
+This project collected data on publicly posted job vacancies with the aim of giving the Section’s students and aspiring global health professionals insight into the global health job market.
 As global health graduate programs increase in number and matriculate more students, understanding the range of available jobs and their requirements for applicants is vital for professionals who desire to enter this highly competitive field.

 The results of the project have been presented at annual meetings for APHA and the Association of Tropical Medicine and Hygiene (ASTMH):